AlamakMacNovoCosure/ubiquitous-octo-broccoli/README.md

 - **Https** via web browser, only for enterprised account
 - **SSH** via setting  public key of local machine into github ssh agent

-## 15 Github Commands and they usage
+## 15 Github Commands and their usage
 - **git config** sets the configuration values of the project.
 Such as the username, email, file formats, and more.
 - **git init** initialise a git repository and create the initial directory whether the project is new or already exists.
 - **git clone** create a repository copy from a remote source.